-CV Designation Range De- fault Description #374 Coasting-Key (or Notching) 0 - 28 0 Function key that activates "Coasting", which forces the motor sound to a specified speed independent of the driving situation.
-Define the (sound) step in CV #375 (often used for idle sound while coasting).

-CV / Designation Range De- fault Description Description 0: does NOT mean F0, but rather that NO key is assigned for coasting.
-1 28: One of the function keys F1 F28 for "Coasting" #375 Coasting-Step (or Notching) 0 - 10 0 Motor sound (speed) to be activated with the coasting key (as per CV #374), independent of the driving situation. = 0: Idle sound (typical coasting situations) = 1 10: Sound speed (Diesel engines typically have 5 to 10 notches, which can be activated with the coasting key. #398 Automatic Coasting 0 - 255 0 The number of speed steps the train's speed has to be re- duced within 0.5 seconds in order for the automatic coasting effect to set the motor sound to idle (without assigning a coasting key above).
+CV Denomination Range De- fault Description #374 Coasting-Key (or Notching) (for diesel soundprojects) 0 - 29 0 Function key that activates "Coasting", which forces the motor sound to a specified speed independent of the driving situation.
+Define the (sound) step in CV #375 (often used for idle sound while coasting). = 0: does NOT mean F0, but rather that NO key is assigned for coasting. = 1 28: One of the function keys F1 F28 for "Coasting" #375 Coasting-Step (or Notching) 0 - 10 0 Motor sound (speed) to be activated with the coasting key (as per CV #374), independent of the driving situation. = 0: Idle sound (typical coasting situations) = 1 10: Sound speed (Diesel engines typically have 5 to 10 notches, which can be activated with the coasting key. #398 Automatic Coasting 0 - 255 0 The number of speed steps the train's speed has to be reduced within 0.5 seconds in order for the automatic coasting effect to set the motor sound to idle (without assigning a coasting key above).
 The motor sound will not return to idle if the speed is reduced at a slower rate.